-There is still a lot we do not know about the long-term health effects of many of the chemical and biological agents that were used, not only at Fort McClellan, but that many of our troops have been exposed to over the years.
-Getting an independent medical opinion is vital in identifying the health conditions and having an expert find scientific links for those conditions to the toxins that veteran were exposed.
+We still don’t know about the long-term health effects of many of the chemical and biological agents that were used.
+An independent medical opinion helps identify the health conditions and linking those conditions to the toxins from the base.

 The Fort McClellan Health Registry Act was introduced to Congress by the House Veterans’ Affairs Subcommittee on Health.
-The act directs the VA to create a registry for veterans who served at Fort McClellan between Jan.
-1, 1935 and May 20, 1999 and who:
+The act directs VA to create a registry for military personnel and veterans who served at Fort McClellan between Jan.
+1, 1935 and May 20, 1999, and who:

 - Applied for care or serviced from the VA;